HanaAuana/blog/source/articles/2015-03-22-hello-world.html.markdown

 This quote from Sun Tzu's The Art of War is one of my favorites.
 Great for warfare maybe, but not so much for blogs.
 To give you a rough idea of what I'll be adding here, I've listed some of my interests and goals that I might be covering:

 * Web development/design: Obvious.
 This is a big one, but very important (especially when I'm writing a blog).
 I've never had much of an eye for design, but practice makes perfect right?
+* Algorithms: Due to weird scheduling, I took my algorithms class as one of my last CS classes.
+I'm eager to continue digging into this rich treasure trove of O(n) goodness
 * Machine learning/AI: I took an AI class in college, and it was an eye-opening experience.
 I'd really like to do some more in this area, particularly with genetic algorithms and recommender systems
 * Simulation: Building off of AI, I think the ability to simulate large, complex systems is one of the most fascinating opportunities that computers and programming allow us to take advantage of
 * Automation: Repetitive, mundane tasks are the bane of my existence.
 Let's see what we can make computers do for us instead, shall we?